leoloso/gatowebsites/content/docs/guides/schema/adding-custom-headers-to-the-graphql-response-cors.md

 ---
 title: Adding custom headers to the GraphQL response (CORS)
-metaDesc: "We can add custom headers to the GraphQL response.
+description: "We can add custom headers to the GraphQL response.
 This is particularly useful to set the 'Access-Control-Allow-Origin' header to avoid issues with CORS."
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 150
 ---